 Stuart Croft is an artist-filmmaker.

-Croft has shown his work in galleries, contemporary art museums and cinemas in over 25 countries to date.
-He has been the subject of numerous solo exhibitions, solo survey screenings and group shows at venues including Bloomberg Space, London / Museum of Contemporary Art (M HKA), Antwerp / Tate Modern Starr Auditorium, London / FACT, Liverpool / PS1-MoMA, New York / Serpentine Gallery Pavilion, London / Platform China, Beijing / Royal Academy, London / Chisenhale Gallery, London / Cinema Zuid, Antwerp / Galleria Civica di Modena, Italy / San Salvador Convent, Venice Biennale / Cornerhouse, Manchester / Site Gallery, Sheffield / Kunsthalle Luzern, Switzerland / White Box, New York.
+With a body of work comprising 17 films, Croft has shown his work in galleries, contemporary art museums and cinemas in over 25 countries to date.
+He has been the subject of numerous solo exhibitions, solo cinema surveys and group shows at venues including Platform China, Beijing / Museum of Contemporary Art (M HKA), Antwerp / Tate Modern Starr Auditorium, London / Bloomberg Space, London / FACT, Liverpool / PS1-MoMA, New York / Serpentine Gallery Pavilion, London / Chisenhale Gallery, London / Royal Academy, London / Kunsthalle Luzern, Switzerland / San Salvador Convent, Venice / Cornerhouse, Manchester / White Box, New York.
+He has been a regular recipient of various production awards, research grants and commissions.

-Stuart Croft is based in London and is currently a part-time senior tutor at the Royal College of Art, where he founded the RCA Moving Image Studio.
-Most recently, he established the RCA's new Moving Image Pathway.
+Stuart Croft is based in London and has taught fine art and film internationally.
+In 2009 Croft founded the Royal College of Art's Moving Image Studio and in 2013 he established the RCA's new Moving Image Pathway.

 All content © Stuart Croft 1998-2013